gompiler/glc/doc/exported-org-files/milestone3.md

         expression without function calls, storing the result on the stack, then we operate on the stack, adding `e2` and then assigning the result to whatever the stack value references.
+    -   The other cases for `e` are not lvalues and shouldn't happen in the checked AST.
 -   Assignment of multiple expressions.
 As mentioned earlier, we cannot do the assignments sequentially.
 Thus we evaluate the entire RHS, pushing each result onto the stack and then